-Where do investors go to secure independent, objective and neutral assessments and validations of the claims of their potential clients?
+Where do investors, company boards, regulatory authorities and others go to secure independent, objective and neutral assessments and validations of the claims of their potential clients, partners and investment targets?

-The purpose of ESG Assessment is to provide the investment community with independent, consistent, and evidence-based assessment of ESG performance, and validation of claims in the ESG profiles of companies.
+ESG Validation provides the business, investment and policy communities with independent, consistent, and evidence-based strategic advice, as well as assessment of ESG performance, and validation of claims in the ESG profiles of companies.

-- We assess the ESG performance of companies on behalf of investors or potential investors, validating claims against actual performance.
+- We assess the ESG performance of companies on behalf of investors or potential investors, company boards and leadership and regulatory authorities, validating claims against actual performance.

 - We support investors to develop their own ESG purpose and strategy, and offer advice on exclusion screening, ESG-positive investments, and impact investing.